Mumtaz12/Mumtaz12/README.md

 - 🤝 I’m looking for help with **Google**

-- 👨‍💻 All of my projects are available at [https://mumtaz12.github.io/my-portfolio-website.github.io/](https://mumtaz12.github.io/my-portfolio-website.github.io/)
+- 👨‍💻 All of my projects are available here [Check out all my projects!](https://github.com/Mumtaz12?tab=repositories)

 - 💬 Ask me about **java,Javascript,Reactjs**